 For many returned service men and women, coming home is when the battle really begins.
-These are the stories that must be told.

 These are the stories of those who’ve seen it all, and fought to find a way to live with the aftermath of their experiences.

 Royalties earned from the sale of Gimme Shelter are being shared with Soldier On.

 Paul Field is a singer, producer, director and managing director of The Wiggles.
 In a previous life Paul worked for the Supreme Court and was then part of the investigations team at the Wood Royal Commission into police corruption in NSW.
 He wrote a book on the subject, Confessions of a Crooked Cop, under the pseudonym Sean Padraic.
 Paul is a passionate supporter of the work of Soldier On.